 If the gym is not your thing, why not take the stairs instead of the elevator?
 Or take a walk around the deck.

 It really will make a difference in how much weight you will put on during the cruise.
-You can still enjoy lots of amazing food and not put weight on.
+You can still enjoy lots of amazing food and not put on weight.

 That Disney Cruise Gratuities are Not Complicated But Some are Unexpected